Concept-Based Mathematics: Teaching for Deep Understanding Online Course June 1st -June 28th 2020

 In the international arena, she has presented numerous keynote addresses and workshops about concept-based mathematics and concept-based curriculum and instruction to Pre-K-12 educators.
 Jennifer holds a degree in Pure and Applied Mathematics from the University of Sydney and completed post-graduate studies at the University of Hong Kong.
-Based on her Masters of Arts in Educational Technology she also facilitates concept-based mathematics online courses, gives talks about innovative uses of digital instructional media and how to effectively integrate a 1:1 program into the mathematics classroom.
+Based on her Masters of Arts and Doctorate in Educational Technology she also facilitates concept-based mathematics online courses, gives talks about innovative uses of digital instructional media and how to effectively integrate a 1:1 program into the classroom.

 As a qualified International Baccalaureate workshop leader (Mathematics: Standard and Higher Level, Concepts and Inquiry in the Diploma Program and Approaches to Teaching and Learning") Jennifer has delivered numerous workshops in the Asia Pacific region.
 Her role as a field representative for the IB Asia Pacific serves as part of the quality assurance framework.
 She has been invited to give several talks at the IB Asia Pacific and IB Americas annual conferences.

 She is a certified trainer in the DISCtm behaviour assessment tool and she is a certified independent consultant in "Concept-Based Curriculum Design" by Dr H. Lynn Erickson.
 Jennifer works as an independent consultant helping all discipline areas and schools transition to concept-based curriculum and instruction.
 She utilizes her skills as a certified Performance Coach to facilitate transition and change.